NIAS-Lorentz Theme-Group Fellowships

-NLTG coordinators will be informed on the outcome of the review and selection in Autumn 2020.
+NLTG coordinators will be informed on the outcome of the review and selection in July.

 The coordinator of the winning NLTG application will work with the Lorentz Center to prepare the Full NIAS-Lorentz Workshop Proposal.
 This plan will receive additional feedback from the NIAS-Lorentz Advisory Board as well as specific Lorentz Center Advisory Board(s) in the field(s) of the workshop topic.

 NLTG applications are evaluated by the NIAS-Lorentz Fellowship Board.
 NLTG Full Proposals are also sent to external reviewers.

 Evaluation criteria include: